 In some ways this is what the short foot exercise does.
 Breaking down that movement into separate components, though, seems to allow for better isolation of the muscles at work, so I’m hoping doing so leads to faster improvement.

 The exercise I felt was the most effective, and the one I’ve decided to perform, involves first inverting (turning in) the heel slightly and then actively pressing the big toe down into the ground.
-The ball of the big toe (the metatarsalphalangeal joint) is what forms the tripod so it’s important to avoid curling or gripping with the toes as that would work different muscles and defeat the purpose of the exercise.
+The ball of the big toe (the head of the first metatarsal) is what forms the tripod so it’s important to avoid curling or gripping with the toes as that would work different muscles and defeat the purpose of the exercise.
 Here’s a video demonstrating the movement:

 Hopefully this gives you the general idea (I’ve just starting doing the exercise so don’t be too critical).
 After only a few repetitions this really starts to burn.
 I’m lifting the other four toes up while pressing the big toe down because I feel better isolation of the target muscle groups that way, though the exercise could also be done without lifting the rest of the toes.
 Also, from the same start position, toe abduction (moving the big toe away from the second toe) can be added to target the abductor hallucis, another important arch stabilizer muscle.
 Making firm ground pressure with the underside of the ball of the big toe is the basic concept of varus correction and could also be practiced during normal walking so that the strength gains achieved by doing the exercises will translate over into better gait mechanics.